DSPancholi/house-price-prediction/README.md

 Column details:

-longitude: A measure of how far west a house is; a higher value is farther west
+-longitude: A measure of how far west a house is; a higher value is farther west

-latitude: A measure of how far north a house is; a higher value is farther north
+-latitude: A measure of how far north a house is; a higher value is farther north

-housingMedianAge: Median age of a house within a block; a lower number is a newer building
+-housingMedianAge: Median age of a house within a block; a lower number is a newer building

-totalRooms: Total number of rooms within a block
+-totalRooms: Total number of rooms within a block

-totalBedrooms: Total number of bedrooms within a block
+-totalBedrooms: Total number of bedrooms within a block

-population: Total number of people residing within a block
+-population: Total number of people residing within a block-

-households: Total number of households, a group of people residing within a home unit, for a block
+-households: Total number of households, a group of people residing within a home unit, for a block

-medianIncome: Median income for households within a block of houses (measured in tens of thousands of US Dollars)
+-medianIncome: Median income for households within a block of houses (measured in tens of thousands of US Dollars)

-medianHouseValue: Median house value for households within a block (measured in US Dollars)
+-medianHouseValue: Median house value for households within a block (measured in US Dollars)

-oceanProximity: Location of the house w.r.t ocean/sea
+-oceanProximity: Location of the house w.r.t ocean/sea

 ## 🛠️ Tools & Libraries Used